vku1/sqlweb/README.md

 #### Pages
 Block of pages starts on `'// --- PAGES AREA START -----` construction and ends on `'\\ --- PAGES AREA END -----` sqlsite.asp single page application may have unlimited pages count in it.
 Each page has it's own code.
-In sample page code above there is ```case "2"```. this mean This page code is "2".
+In sample page code above there is ```case "2"```.
+This mean the page code is "2".

 #### Page variables
 These variables contain **SQL** which is DataTable or Filter values, or **predefined values** YES/NO which Enable/Disable page functionality or blocks, or **hybrid** which has it's own format as "variablename;sql construction" or "column/s list".